ajndkr/lanarky/docs/getting-started.md

   - navigation
 ---

-This is a quick tutorial on getting started with Lanarky.
+Let's build our first LLM microservice with Lanarky!

-We will use LangChain as the LLM tooling framework and OpenAI as the LLM provider to build our first LLM microservice.
+We need to first install some extra dependencies as we will use OpenAI as the LLM provider.

-## Install Dependencies

 <!-- termynal -->

 ```
-$ pip install lanarky[langchain,openai]
+$ pip install lanarky[openai]
 ```

-## Example
+## Application

-We will use the `ConversationChain` from LangChain library to build our first LLM microservice.

 !!! info